BRAND DESIGN

 • Co-branded logos and sub-brand lockups

-• Colour palettes and usage guidelines
+• Color palettes and usage guidelines

 • Typography

-• Photography & illustration – Examples of correct and incorrect usage
+• Photography & Illustration – Examples of correct and incorrect usage

 • Example communications such as previous advertising collateral